CyberDarts Darts News Logo

 DIMPLEX, RIBTEX, and other similar styles are actually hard flights which have been embossed with a texture.
 The bumpy or ribbed surface tends to stiffen the flight, which some darters consider desirable.
 The extra surface area also adds a small amount of drag to the flight, which makes the dart slightly more stable in some cases.
 The various embossed types of flights are generally a little harder to insert into a metal shaft, due to increased thickness.
 Use a dart tool or knife blade to gently spread open the slots at the back of the shaft.

----> Most types of flights tend to split at the back center, where the folds meet and are hit by dart points.
+---> All types of flights tend to split at the back center, where the folds meet and are hit by dart points.
 FLIGHT PROTECTORS are small metal or plastic devices that fit over and protect this area.
 The life of a set of flights may be greatly extended by using Flight Protectors.
 They are also reusable and may outlast many sets of flights.
-Flight protectors do not add any significant weight to the dart, and will not change the way the dart flies.

 SOFT FLIGHTS are made of a flexible plastic sheet, preprinted with a variety of designs and then folded into shape.
 Adhesive (glue) holds the layers of plastic together.
 If the flight is torn during use, the layers can be pressed together with fingers and the adhesive will "heal" the tear.
 Another benefit of this type of flight is that a Soft Flight will often flex out of the way if another dart hits it.
 These flights are available in hundreds of bright, attractive designs.
 Also known as "Reseal Flights".